emqx/eip/active/0021-msg-cache-for-resources.md

 We prefer the `replayq`, mainly because in this feature messages are always added and accessed in a queue, we never access data by primary keys like a KV database.
 This is exactly the applicable scenario of `replayq`.
 The data files will be stored in the specified directory of the local file system, which is very simple.

-After `replayq` was added to the Kafka driver 2 years ago, it has experienced several emqx versions and has been proved to be very stable.
+The `replayq` was added to the Erlang Kafka driver in 2018, it has experienced several emqx versions and has been proved to be very stable.

-### The Resource Layer before the Change
+### The Layers Before the Change

+#### Sending Messages Directly to the DB Drivers

 Before adding the message cache functionality, the hierarchical structure of the data integration part for sending a message is shown as the following figure:

 ![Old Data Plane](0021-assets/resource-old-arch-data-plane.png)

-At the top is the pub/sub and the API layer.
-The messages/queries are sent to the components in the second layer via `emqx_hooks` callbacks.
+When a message or an event is triggered in emqx, the MQTT connection process (in the PubSub layer) calls back the components in the second layer through `emqx_hooks`.

-The second layer is the components related to external resources, such as Data Bridge, Authentication (AuthN), Authorization (AuthZ), etc.
+The second layer is the components related to external resources, such as Data Bridge, Authentication (AuthN), Authorization (AuthZ), etc. They calls `emqx_resource:query/3` to query the resources.

-The third layer is the resource layer, which is responsible for maintaining the status of resources, as well as management operations such as creation and update of resources.

-At the bottom is the DB drivers, they are Erlang clients to various data systems, such as Kafka, MySQL, MongoBD, etc.

-The MQTT connection process calls `emqx_resource:query/3` to send messages, and the messages flow through all the layers from top to bottom.
+The `emqx_resource:query/3` directly calls back the DB drivers in the bottom layer, no messaging passing is needed.

+#### Managing Resources through the Resource Layer

-A user can create/update/delete resources via HTTP APIs, the API then calls emqx_resource to do the resource management works:
+On the other hand, when the user creates resources via HTTP APIs, it calls creation APIs of the second layer (Data Bridges, AuthN and AuthZ), and then they call `emqx_resource:create/3` in the third layer.

+The `emqx_resource:create/3` creates a resource manager process, all the subsequent management operations will go through the manager process:

 ![Old Control Plane](0021-assets/resource-old-arch-control-plane.png)

 The resource management calls through all the layers from the top to the bottom.

-### Add Resource Workers to the Resource Layer

-After this feature, the hierarchical structure of the data integration part for sending a message is shown in the following figure:
+### The Layers After the Change

+We suggest introduce the "resource workers" into the resource layer.
+So that the old resource layer is divided into two parts: "resource workers" and "resource management".

+The "resource workers" is a pool maintains several worker processes.
+It is the component for querying external resources, maintaining the message cache (`replayq`), and sending the messages to the drivers.

+The "resource management" part is the old resource layer, and remains unchanged as before, which is responsible for resource management operations.

+#### Sending Messages through the Resource Workers

 ![New Data Plane](0021-assets/resource-new-arch-data-plane.png)

-The resource layer is divided into two parts: data and control.
-The data part is the message caching component, we call it the "resource workers", which is responsible for maintaining the message queue, and sending the messages to the drivers.
-The control part remains unchanged as before, which is responsible for resource management operations:
+#### Managing Resources through the Resource Manager

 ![New Data Plane](0021-assets/resource-new-arch-control-plane.png)